xtophs/dcos-multi-agent-type/README.md

 * Custom Mesos attribute HasDisk is defined as "true"

 ## Deploy from Azure CLI
-Other custom ACS templates fail to deploy because line feeds get lots in translation from customData in the template to user-data.txt on the VM to cloud-config.txt on the VM.
+[Other custom ACS templates](https://github.com/anhowe/acs/tree/master/dcos-attacheddisks) fail to deploy because line feeds get lost in translation from customData in the template to user-data.txt on the VM to cloud-config.txt on the VM.

 This template create the customData from the YAML templates.
 The templates are written to make sure translation all the way to cloud-config.txt goes well.
 Note the double \\ in